-There are various home remedies for migraine headaches you should know about if you suffer from migraine attacks.
-Migraine is a powerful headache that often happens with nausea, vomiting, and sensitivity to light (1).
+If you get migraine headaches, you should know about the different things you can do at home to treat them.
+A migraine is a powerful headache that often happens with nausea, vomiting, and sensitivity to light (1).

-It is disabling neurological disorder considered by the World Health Organization (WHO) as the 19th leading cause of all years lived with disability among both males and females of all ages (2).
+Migraine is a disabling neurological disorder considered by the World Health Organization (WHO) as the 19th leading cause of all years lived with disability among both males and females of all ages (2).

-WHO also attributes migraine headaches as the 12th leading cause of years that people have lived with disability among females of all ages.
+Migraine headaches are also the 12th leading cause of years lived with disability among females of all ages, according to WHO.

 When you get a migraine attack, it can last from 4 hours to 3 days, and sometimes much longer.
 It is estimated that one out of seven people suffers from migraines.
 That’s a total of about one billion migraine headache sufferers globally (3).